Chicken or Beef Liver Pâté Recipe (with pictures!)

 Lucky in Kentucky, we do have regular access to delicious pastured chicken and beef liver!
 Liver pâté is on our menu every couple of months.
 It's so simple to make -- we started with this recipe from Nourishing Traditions and have branched out from there, current recipe version below.
 I just made it tonight, here's how.

-2 lbs beef (or chicken or ?) liver, rinsed well
+2 lbs beef or chicken or pork liver, rinsed well (I’ve never made pork liver but have heard it’s amazing as well.)

 1 to 2 C FAT: butter, ghee, lard, tallow or combo (we use ghee or butter because we always have it!)
 There is not a “specific” place to add this, you’ll be cooking in the fat and adding it as you process.
 Be generous.